PowerAruba/PowerArubaCP/README.md

 ### Static Host List

-You can add Static Host List `Add-ArubaCPStaticHostList`, retrieve its information `Get-ArubaCPStaticHostList`, modify its properties `Set-ArubaCPStaticHostList` or delete it `Remove-ArubaCPStaticHostList`, you can also add `Add-ArubaCPStaticHostListMember` and Remove `Remove-ArubaCPStaticHostListMember` Member (MAC or IPAddress).
+You can add Static Host List `Add-ArubaCPStaticHostList`, retrieve its informations `Get-ArubaCPStaticHostList`, modify its properties `Set-ArubaCPStaticHostList` or delete it `Remove-ArubaCPStaticHostList`, you can also add `Add-ArubaCPStaticHostListMember` and Remove `Remove-ArubaCPStaticHostListMember` Member (MAC or IPAddress).

 ```powershell